NikhileshOV/Analysis-of-Amazon-Fine-Food-Reviews/README.md

 ### Columns
 - IdRow: Id
-- 0ProductId : Unique identifier for the product
+- ProductId : Unique identifier for the product
 - UserId : Unqiue identifier for the user
 - ProfileName : Profile name of the user
 - HelpfulnessNumerator : Number of users who found the review helpful